chengmeowz/project-posture/README.md

 **Evaluation** (accomplished by Sunny)

 - [X] Perform the [evaluation using a metric for regression](https://scikit-learn.org/stable/modules/model_evaluation.html#regression-metrics)
+   - We used our model to find y_true and y_pred to draw the graph for a more visualized result, comparing the result from six models with the original data.
-   - We implemented the scoring methods (built in GridSearchCV for regression) below to interpret our models:
+   - We also implemented the scoring methods (built in GridSearchCV for regression) below to interpret our models:
 ```diff
       metrics.mean_absolute_error (i.e. scoring='neg_mean_absolute_error')
       metrics.mean_squared_error (i.e. scoring='neg_mean_squared_error')
       metrics.median_absolute_error (i.e. scoring='neg_median_absolute_error')
       metrics.r2_score (i.e. scoring=‘r2’)
 ```
-   * We also used our model to find y_true and y_pred to draw the graph for a more visualized result, comparing the result from six models with the original data.

 <h2>Temporary Schedule</h2>